dbrennand/dbrennand.github.io/content/blog/testing-ansible-content.md

 ## Demo 📺

-I've created a [demo repository](https://github.com/dbrennand/molecule-demo) which contains a simple playbook to install `nginx` on a Debian-based Linux distribution.
+I've created a [demo repository](https://github.com/dbrennand/molecule-demo) which contains a simple playbook to install `nginx` on a Debian container instance.
 You'll need to have Docker and Python installed to use the repository.

 Begin by cloning the repository: